Trismegiste/Are-Php-Traits-Good-Or-Evil/README.md

 {
     public function useService(Service $srv)
     {
-        $srv->getThing();
+        $srv->getAnswer();
     }
 }
 ```

-Here is the light side of the trait : you rely on abstraction.
+Here is the light side of the trait :
+ * You rely on abstraction
+ * No copy-paste for "re-routing methods"
+ * Strong typing

+Still, there is a big problem : you cannot avoid a developper to add a new method
+in the trait and using it elsewhere and forgetting to add the signature in the interface.
+You have to keep trait and interface in sync !
+In fact I think about creating a tool
+for that.

 ## Conclusion

-Today, if a trait has public method, I make an interface.
-I'm using the "Impl"
+Today, if a trait has public method, I **always** make an interface for it.
-suffix for every trait to show its relation with the interface.
+I'm using the "Impl" suffix for every trait to show it is related with the interface.
+Actually, The "Impl" suffix comes from Java API, but I think it's a good standard.

+With traits feature, we can think OOP differently : interface on one side,
+implementation in trait on the other side and concrete classes are the combo of
+both sets.
+This concept feels like mixins in Common Lisp.

 ## TODO

  * Code real examples with tests and travisCI
  * trait with only protected : a way to replace helper classes ?
  * How GoF patterns are impacted ?
+The end of Decorator Pattern ?
+ * An example of SplSubjectImpl